 A value of

-true will enable the shut down feature.
+true enables the shut down feature.

-Any other value will disable it.
+Any other value disables it.

 spacecheck_shutdown = true